benauthor/wax/README.md

 This is still just a kernel of an idea.
 It does not actually work yet.
 Check back hourly for exciting updates!

-* * *

-Tests are written with [nose of yeti](https://github.com/delfick/nose-of-yeti).
-You'll need the noseOfYeti and nosetests packages.
-I like pinocchio too, for its nice spec-style output.
-I run tests like this:

-    nosetests --with-noy --with-spec --spec-color

-* * *

-Python 2.7 FTW